 Lessons will be delivered on a rotation of theory, discussion/circle time, and practical activities to allow for learning and practice.
 During the first term pupils will be developing their Self-awareness.
 This will begin by building group cohesion and establishing group rules and expectations, followed by helping the group learn about themselves and each other.
 This includes being able to identify what I am good at, but also what I would like to improve on.
 Then pupils explore emotions, thoughts and behaviours of themselves and others.

-Making friends and feeling safe: Pupils will think about emotions and friendships and how they can be a good friend to others.
-There will be a visit from the community police to discuss how to keep and feel safe at all times and in groups pupils will consider bullying, what it is, how it can be prevented as well as coping strategies.
+Opportunities may arise when a community police officer visits the school to discuss how to keep and feel safe at all times and in groups pupils will consider bullying, what it is, how it can be prevented as well as coping strategies.

 In Home Economics the pupils will focus on basic cooking and food preparation skills.
 Pupils will learn how to work safely in the kitchen as well as developing, an understanding of what Home Economics is and learn the important hygiene and healthy eating rules.
 They will learn about basic nutrition and the importance of a balanced diet.
 Pupils will cook a wide range of dishes from a variety of simple recipes.
 Pupils will gain independence in the kitchen and begin to discuss the skills they are learning.

 Pupils will understand the importance of being active and looking after themselves.
 They will learn that a variety of food is needed in the diet because different foods contain different substances that are needed for health.
 They will learn that all food and drink provide nutrients and understand that energy is provided by the different nutrients groups.